-During this same period, the Triangle’s collaborative model added two important components—the NC Biotech Center and the NC Microelectronics Center.
+During this same period, the Triangle’s collaborative model added two important components—the NC Biotech Center and the Microelectronics Center of North Carolina.
 These organizations were the nation’s first state-funded non-profits that promoted small firm success in the life sciences and microelectronics.

 The state’s hands-on policy of loans, grants, counseling and networking worked: North Carolina today ranks among the top three states in bioscience employment and has become a world leader in vaccine research and manufacturing.
 It is home to a $86 billion a year agricultural biotech industry that will play a major role in feeding a world population expected to reach nine billion by 2050.

 Companies in RTP have created significant innovations with national economic, social and environmental benefits: